This post may contain affiliate links from our advertising partners, such as American Express. Read my Advertiser Disclosure policy here.

 - What does Hilton Status Get You?

-- Understanding the Double-dip Option
+- Earning Points with Hilton and the Double-dip Option

-- Utilizing Hilton AXON Awards
+- Redeeming Points Utilizing Hilton AXON Awards

-- Utilizing Hilton’s 5th Night Free Awards
+- Redeeming Points Utilizing Hilton’s 5th Night Free Awards

 - AXON vs. 5th Night Free Award – Which One is Better?

 With Hilton you are able to qualify for status three different ways: 1) Number of stays, 2) Number of nights, or 3) Base points.
 There are three different status levels all having a different threshold you must meet and maintain to earn status.
 Additionally, with the four Hilton credit cards available, each carry a different status opportunity, which I’ll discuss later in this post.
 Also, anyone can automatically earn Blue status just by enrolling in the Hilton program.
-This really won’t do much for you, but worth enrolling in the program and earning points even if you are staying once a year.
+This really won’t do much for you, but worth enrolling in the program and earning points even if you are staying just once.

 Nights, stays, and base points are all calculated on the calendar year.
 A few years back this was changed as previously it was a rolling 12-month basis.
 Stays are based on check-in and check-out, so a 3 night stay will only count once.
 However, you are able to stay at one hotel the first and third night and another hotel on the 2nd night, for example.
 This will then count as 3 stays.
 Base Points are calculated as the points earned from a stay not including any bonus points.